More FM: Whanganui

-Manawatu
+Manawatū

-92-2 More FM Manawatu is a local radio station based in the Hub Mall in central Palmerston North broadcasting across the Manawatu region.
+92.2 More FM Manawatū is a local radio station based in Palmerston North broadcasting across the Manawatū region.
 Before the More FM re-branding in 2005, this station was a very famous heritage station known as 2XS FM.
 The station's transmitter is located atop Wharite Peak in the Ruahine Range, approximately 20 km northeast of Palmerston North.